wheeldogg/jekyll-nuritas-presentation/_posts/0000-01-03-position_profile.md

 - Large volumes of biological data: {% fragment %}
  - Cassandra, Spark, AWS, Google bigquery.
  - SQL (structured) and NoSQL (unstructured) databases.
-- Data extraction: {% fragment %}
+- Data extraction and automation. {% fragment %}
- - SQL and NoSQL experience.
 - Ensuring high quality data: {% fragment %}
  - Test driven development in previous projects.
 This involved adding testing suites to a python package we were developing for our data queries from multiple sources at Xanadu.
 - Help train colleagues across the business: {% fragment %}